slsa-framework/slsa-proposals/0002/README.md

 are very similar.
 With this milestone, motivated consumers can act upon the provenance themselves.

+Design is P1 for [@lumjjb] in Q2.

 Issue: [#269](https://github.com/slsa-framework/slsa/issues/269)

-#### Milestone: SLSA policy model is decided, to detect or prevent publishing of packages containing unauthorized changes, with at least one representative implementation (Python and/or NPM)
+#### Milestone: SLSA policy model is decided, to detect or prevent publishing of packages containing unauthorized changes, with at least one representative implementation (tentatively Python)

 SLSA policies detect or prevent unauthorized changes for packages within the ecosystem.
 When opted-in, package maintainers must upload provenance alongside the package proving that the package was built directly from the canonical source repository.
-At first this may just display results on a dashboard, similar to [pyreadiness.org](https://pyreadiness.org/3.10/), but will hopefully be integrated directly into PyPI/NPM eventually.
+At first this may just display results on a dashboard, similar to [pyreadiness.org](https://pyreadiness.org/3.10/), but will hopefully be integrated directly into PyPI eventually.
 With this milestone, software producers can opt-in to automatically protect themselves against insider risk, and software consumers can gain assurance for opted-in packages, but the package registry is still trusted.

+Design is P1 for [@var-sdk] and [@wietse-gmail] in Q2.

 Sub-problems: